barseghyanartur/ubuntu-xenial-torch-lua-opencv-pyqt5/README.rst

 ====================================
 ubuntu-xenial-torch-lua-opencv-pyqt5
 ====================================
-Ubuntu Xenial with Torth, Lua, OpenCV, PyQT5 and other useful things installed.
+Ubuntu Xenial with Torch, Lua, OpenCV, PyQT5 and other useful things installed.

 Build
 =====